Deep-Agents/0/_posts/2019-12-5-deep-pommerman.md

 ## Improvements

+How can we improve on existing agents?
+Our answers focused primarily on the solutions below.

 ### Curricula

 One of our primary successes was in the development of a curriculum of lessons that agents had to achieve a certain level of ability on in order to move to successive lessons.
 We did this by varying the environment clutter (destructible boxes, indestructible obstacles), agent starting position, and enemy agent difficulty/AI.